pculverhouse/plymouth-owl/README.md

 a) a basic servo/camera system for verged camera tracking
 b) a basic fixed camera pair using
 c) a user guide on the hardware/software of the OWL
-d) full CAD drawingsfor mechanical and electronics of the OWL
+d) full CAD drawings for mechanical and electronics of the OWL
+e) example videos for disparity calibration and matching, and for saliency model implementation

 Phil Culverhouse June 2017